-The Certificate Program in Radiation Therapy is an advanced placement option for students with prior degrees in two-year allied health programs that are patient care related.
+The Certificate Program in Radiation Therapy is an advanced placement option for students with prior degrees in the Radiological Sciences.
+For more information contact program coordinator Amy VonKadich at 603-271-0700.
 This program is "financial aid eligible."

-An Associate Degree option is available for students who have not completed a two-year allied health program.
-See page 41.
+An Associate Degree option is available for students do not have a degree in Radiological Sciences.
+See pages 37 and 38.